-The report must be presented in hard copy with a cover page that includes the diploma or degree and report type (e.g. Sheep and Beef Practical Work Report, your name, ID number, postal and email addresses.
+The report must have a cover page that includes the diploma or degree and report type (e.g. Sheep and Beef Practical Work Report, your name, ID number, postal and email addresses).
 You can include photos if you wish, but check with the owner beforehand.